#FromBootcampBoss #CodingCrushYourDebt #LevelUpYourTechLife #TechIsTheNewGold #FutureproofYourCaree

 - Negotiation skills: Knowing your worth and negotiating effectively can significantly impact your starting salary.

-Importance of a Bootcamp:
+Importance of a Bootcamp for SOFTWARE ENGINEER:

 While not a magic bullet, a bootcamp offers several advantages that can boost your earning potential: